Bogay/tranquil-pds/docs/install-containers.md

-# BSPDS Containerized Production Deployment
+# Tranquil PDS Containerized Production Deployment
 > **Warning**: These instructions are untested and theoretical, written from the top of Lewis' head.
 They may contain errors or omissions.
 This warning will be removed once the guide has been verified.
-This guide covers deploying BSPDS using containers with podman.
+This guide covers deploying Tranquil PDS using containers with podman.
 - **Debian 13+**: Uses systemd quadlets (modern, declarative container management)
 - **Alpine 3.23+**: Uses OpenRC service script with podman-compose
 ## Prerequisites